takealeap/takealeap.github.io/_posts/2019-06-03-lead-community.md

 <li> Someone with a hands-on attitude and who can take ownership   </li>
 <li> Flexible to take on varied roles in the startup as per the needs </li>
 <li> Proactive approach to learning </li>
+<li> Deep interest in the sustainability space and passion to contribute to solving the climate crisis is a must</li>
 <li> Prior experience in design research would be a plus </li>
 <li> Believer in the ability of a small group of individuals to tackle the biggest challenges </li>